Updated June, 2021

 There are several types of renewal rates, including customer renewal rate, revenue renewal rate and monthly recurring revenue (MRR) renewal rate.
 You can use any of these, depending on the maturity and goals of your SaaS business.
 Customer renewal rate can be calculated weekly, monthly or yearly (depending on what insights your business needs and when) using the following formula:

 (Number of customers who renewed during a specified period / Number of customers who could renew during that specified period) * 100

 In terms of benefits of measuring the renewal rate, we already mentioned how a high renewal percentage can indicate a healthy SaaS business, while a lower one can be a red flag that something is not working as it should, either on the product side or on the customer side.
 The customer renewal rate can thus provide a clearer picture of customer satisfaction and help businesses proactively target accounts on the verge of canceling their subscription to better accommodate their needs and secure another renewal.

-Every business has different reasons for customer churn, but here are some reliable ways to source the reasons why and begin to increase your SaaS renewal rates.
+Now, every business has different reasons for customer churn, but here are some reliable ways to find out why customers are churning and begin to improve subscription renewal rates.

-One SaaS startup divided their customers into two groups: those who canceled after 30 days, and those who didn’t.
-They discovered that there was a huge difference between the two groups in how long their first session was and how often they logged in: predictably, those who canceled were far less active.
+For example, Groove divided its customers into two groups: those who canceled after 30 days, and those who didn’t.
+They discovered that there was a huge difference between the two groups in the length of their first session was and how often they logged in: predictably, those who canceled were far less active.
 They were then able to send targeted emails to those less active users in the first few weeks of their subscription, to try and increase customer engagement and therefore reduce the likelihood of cancellation.

-Given that “lack of usage is the number one churn driver” for SaaS businesses, it pays to know as soon as possible which customers are the least active so that you can target your efforts at those most likely to cancel.
+Research revealed that lack of usage is the main driver for churn, so it pays to know as soon as possible which customers are the least active so that you can target your efforts at those most likely to cancel.

 Target Likely Churners